-- (a) Full time employees earn sick time at the rate of .75 per month per calendar year to a maximum of twenty-six (26) days.
-Part-time employees are entitled to sick leave equivalent to a full-time employee on a prorated basis. - (b) Employees who commence their employment during the calendar year shall have the sick leave entitlement pro-rated by their date of employment. - (c) A physician's certificate may be required by the Employer at any time in case of illness.
-Where such a certificate is required and on submission of a physician's receipt, the Employer will reimburse the Employee for the fee, if any, levied by a physician for providing such a certificate. - (d) Employees may use up to two (2) days per year of earned sick time as wellness days.
+(a) Full-time employees earn paid sick time at the rate of .75 per month per calendar year to a maximum of twenty-six (26) days.
+Part-time employees are entitled to paid sick leave equivalent to a full-time employee on a prorated basis.

+(b) Employees who commence their employment during the calendar year shall have the sick leave entitlement pro-rated by their date of employment.

+(c) A physician's certificate may be required by the Employer in case of five (5) consecutive missed work days.
+Where such a certificate is required and on submission of a physician's receipt, the Employer will reimburse the employee for the fee, if any, levied by a physician for providing such a certificate.

+(d) Employees may use up to two (2) days per year of earned sick time as wellness days.
 Wellness days will not be treated as time taken off for illness for the purpose of (c) above.